daveaspinall/til/wordpress/redirect-wp-uploads-to-staging.md

 # Redirect wp-uploads to development/production server

-If you're working on a WordPress project locally and don't want to keep syncing the `wp-uploads` folder with the staging/live version, simply add this to the default WordPress `.htaccess`:
+If you're working on a WordPress project locally and don't want to keep syncing the `wp-uploads` folder with the development/production server, simply add this to the default WordPress `.htaccess`:

     <IfModule mod_rewrite.c>
     RewriteEngine On